Zhang Guang: War with Yang Hu and death

 In 313, followers of the refugee leader, Wang Ru, flocked to Hanzhong from Xiangyang after their leader surrendered to Jin.
 Initially, Zhang Guang sent his troops to block them from entering, but his general, Jin Miao (晉邈), received bribes from the refugees and convinced Zhang Guang to allow them to settle in Chenggu.
 However, Jin Miao was still tempted by the treasure in the refugees' possession, so he slandered them to Zhang Guang by stating they were planning to rebel.
 Zhang Guang ordered Jin Miao to attack them, and he killed two of their leaders, Li Yun (李運) and Wang Jian (王建).
 Wang Jian's son-in-law, Yang Hu (楊虎) gathered his remaining followers to camp at the E river (厄水; in present-day Nanzheng District, Shaanxi) and attack Zhang Guang.
 In response, Zhang Guang sent his son, Zhang Mengchang (張孟萇) to campaign against the rebels, but was unable to win.

 Both Zhang Guang and Yang Hu contacted Yang Maosou, ruler of the Di-led Chouchi polity, to send them reinforcements.
 Maosou opted to side with Zhang Guang, so he sent his son, Yang Nandi with cavalry to assist.
-However, Nandi had a grudge with Zhang Guang due to an prior incident where Zhang Guang had his adopted son whipped to death for illegally selling a slave.
+However, Nandi had a grudge with Zhang Guang due to a prior incident where Zhang Guang had his adopted son whipped to death for illegally selling a slave.
 When Nandi arrived, his request for funds was rejected by Zhang Guang.
 Meanwhile, Yang Hu was bribing him with his treasure, so Nandi was adamant on switching sides.
 Zhang Guang sent an army to fight Yang Hu, with Zhang Mengcheng leading the front and Nandi leading the rear.
 Once the battle began, Nandi defected, and he and Yang Hu attacked Mengcheng from both sides, killing him and his younger brother, Zhang Yuan (張援).

 Zhang Guang was forced to withdraw into his own city.
 In September or October 313, the stress of the situation had caused Zhang Guang to fall ill.
 His subordinates and followers urged him to retreat to Weixing, but Zhang Guang drew his sword and said, "I have accepted a great responsibility for my country.
 If I cannot defeat the bandits, then I will accept my death as if I were to become an immortal.
 Why should I retreat?"
 He then died not long after at the age of 55 (by East Asian reckoning), and his death was mourned by people near and far.

 The people of Liang province entrusted his son, Zhang Mai (張邁) with provincial affairs, but he was later lost when fighting Yang Nandi's forces.
 Leadership then fell to his subordinate, Hu Zixu (胡子序), but he soon abandoned the city and allowed Hanzhong to fall to Yang Nandi and Yang Hu.
 The administrator of Nanping, Ying Zhan, suggested to the commander-in-chief, Wang Dun that they should honour Zhang Guang with a posthumous award, but Wang Dun ignored him.